 The Peterbilt’s odometer showed 100,000 miles, and time for the fourth oil change.
-I was near a shop that allowed me to use a bay, so I did this one myself — both to save the money normally spent on shop labor, but also to really inspect the equipment on a level one is normally not capable of in a parking lot.
+I was near a shop that allowed me to use a bay, so I did this one myself — both to save money, and to really inspect the equipment more carefully than one can in a parking lot.

-Getting the oil changed at the average truck stop or dealership shop costs between $180 and $260, and you will probably find another $25 to $75 in shop charges, environmental fees, and taxes added to that.
+Getting the oil changed at the average truck stop or dealership shop costs between $180 and $260, often with another $25 to $75 in shop charges, environmental fees, and taxes added as well.
 Doing the labor myself, the oil filter, two fuel filters, and the coolant filter came to $72.82.
 Forty-two quarts of oil, bought in bulk, cost $78.54, and a $3 tube of grease brought the total to $154.36.
 That saved me an extra Franklin to give to the wife, and that always makes her happy.